Regulation

 Risk Assessment Approaches

-The EU AI Act defines explicit risk categories — prohibited, high-risk, limited, and minimal — with specific, prescriptive obligations for each tier.
-Risk classification under the AI Act is based on the system's intended purpose and the sector in which it operates, following Articles 5, 6, 7, and Annex III.
+The EU AI Act defines explicit risk categories (prohibited, high-risk, limited, and minimal) with prescriptive obligations for each tier.
+Risk classification is based on the system's intended purpose and the sector in which it operates, following Articles 5, 6, 7, and Annex III.

 Where They Overlap